edinburghhacklab/hacklab-training/syllabuses/Workshop/Sander/risk-assessment.md

 ### Control measures

-- Signage - signage indicating high noise levels and recommended PPE are displayed
+- Signage - signage indicating moving parts and pinch points is displayed
 - Training - users are instructed to remove or secure loose clothing and long hair
 - Equipment - an emergency stop button is installed, first aid kit available